Yoga For Addiction Recovery

 Practicing yoga in addiction treatment is optional and can be altered to meet one’s abilities.
 Instructors can make adjustments that allow just about anyone to participate regardless of skill level or physical ability.

-If yoga is new to you, there is no need to worry; there are many ways to experience the benefits of yoga regardless of your capabilities.
+If yoga is new to you, there is no need to worry; there are many ways to experience the benefits of it regardless of your capabilities.

 Advantages of Inpatient Rehab